 The long-running Keep It Wild program, which our donors have supported since 1988, addresses three common issues:

 - Backcountry campsites located too close to water or trails, which can negatively affect ecosystems and disturb the solitude many wilderness-goers seek.

-Through Keep It Wild, National Park Service teams work with volunteers, including a five-week Student Conservation Association crew, to survey thousands of acres; remove hundreds of campsites, trails and invasive plants; and restore natural topography, vegetation and hydrology.
-Their work re-establishes ecological integrity, makes wilderness more resilient and helps minimize human impacts.
+- Through Keep It Wild, National Park Service teams work with volunteers — including a five-week student crew — to survey thousands of acres; remove hundreds of campsites, trails, and invasive plants; and restore natural topography, vegetation, and hydrology.
+Their work re-establishes ecological integrity, makes wilderness more resilient, and helps minimize human impacts.
 This, in turn, can help prevent future impacts, by removing visible examples of habitat-harming behaviors, such as large fire rings on lakeshores, which might tempt others to leave similar traces.

-This year: In 2021, your gifts will help fund another successful season of surveys and restoration work to revitalize and protect habitat throughout the Yosemite Wilderness.
-If pandemic conditions permit, the park hopes to work with youth from the Student Conservation Association, and from Native American tribes in Mono and Inyo counties, with a focus on incorporating traditional ecological knowledge into wilderness stewardship.
+This year: In 2022, your gifts will help fund another successful season of surveys and restoration work to revitalize and protect habitat throughout the Yosemite Wilderness.
+If pandemic conditions permit, the park hopes to work with youth from the park’s affiliated Tribes, with a focus on incorporating traditional ecological knowledge into wilderness stewardship.
 By supporting this project, you’ll help inspire environmental caretakers, not only among Keep It Wild crew members, but also among the countless people who will get to experience wild, intact ecosystems in the park, thanks to this restoration program.